AccurateMeasure/Employees-Performance-Optimization/Recommendations.md

 - **Retention Strategies:** Create strategies to reduce turnover, particularly in high-exit departments or roles, based on exit reasons and patterns.

 - **Performance Tracking:** Continuously monitor performance metrics across different periods to identify trends and implement timely interventions.

+- **Predictive Analysis:** Forecasting potential scenarios, such as predicting which employees may leave the organization, helps drive strategic decisions.